divyanshpurohit22/DSA-IN-C/README.md

 # DSA-IN-C
-A foundational level DSA course in c for college exams
+A foundational level DSA course in C for college exams